-Dining Hall - The most common means of food service at Henson.
-Dining Hall meals in 2023 will be served Family Style.
+Dining Hall - Dining Hall meals are served Family Style.
 Our massive Dining Hall can seat over 400 campers and staff.
 The facility is surrounded by screen windows and is well ventilated with dozens of ceiling fans.

 Breakfast - 7:30AM Lunch - 12:00 Noon Retreat followed by Dinner - 6:00PM